Dragoon-Lab/LaitsV3/tests/README.md

 #Files
 * dtestlib.js - library of functions which drive and/or retrieve information from the Dragoon UI
+* example-test-paths.js - Copy this file to test-paths.js (same directory), and change the paths to match your local webserver set up.
 * shakedown.js - Test script of unit tests for dtestlib; run this to ensure everything is working before running other test files.
 (Also provides an example of how to write a test script.)
+* coreTests/ - Holds tests which should be run to test all the core functionality of Dragoon itself.

 The shakedown test imports selenium server and thus requires selenium server to be running.